Sadeghsalimi/UT_Login/README.md

 # UT_Login
 This program is useable to login into the University of Tehran internet automatically, since it logs out every 10 hours.

-How to Use in Windows
+How to Use in Windows:

 1- Update/install Google Chrome (Last Version)
 Download ChromeDriver from here: https://googlechromelabs.github.io/chrome-for-testing/